 All poodles are prcd tested by DNA blood test, or are ‘A’ by parentage.
 Prcd(progressive rod-cone degeneration) is only ONE form of PRA( progressive retinal atrophy) that can afflict poodles.
 Again, this is only one form of PRA, so all poodles are also CERF’d yearly by a veterinary ophthalmologist for other various eye diseases including micropapilla, optic nerve hypoplasia, and other forms of PRA.

 Patellas are examined by a veterinarian as puppies and then certified with OFA as adults.
 It is not unusual for a young puppy to have slightly loose (but not luxating) patellas until they build muscle mass, but by 1 year the ligaments should be tight.
 Knees are certified after 1 year of age.

-As health clinics allow, all breeding stock is evaluated for heart issues by a board certified cardiologist throughout their lives.
+As health clinics allow, all breeding stock is evaluated for heart issues and certified with OFA.
 There are several things that can affect the heart and it is very important to keep teeth clean and regular dentals performed.
 Oral bacteria (tartar) can cause damage to all organs in the body, especially the heart.

 For predominantly our international inquiries, you will be happy to know that we certify our dogs for their full dentition and register the results with OFA.

 Where health clinics allow, we do thyroid testing.
 Although hypothyroidism is easily treated, we do our best to eliminate this health issue form our lines.